 “That bitch!
 Alright, I’ve seen enough,” yelled Delilah.

 She waved an open hand towards the far side of the pentagram.
 The blaze suddenly flared brightly, drawing Plum’s attention and temporarily blinding her.
 Delilah took a stun gun from her pocket and shot the electrified wires into Flame’s side.
 Another set of stun gun prongs went arching into her back, launched by one of the dancers.

 I was relieved to see Plum’s essence fade as Flame’s body went rigid and then crumpled to the dirt floor spasming uncontrollably.
 We all waited to see if she would get back up.
 When Flame lay still, Delilah stood and killed the flames with a loud clap of her hands.
 She let out a whoop and high-fived the dancers who came running over to her.
-They laughed uproariously and talked all at once, barely able to contain their excitement.
+They laughed uproariously and began talking all at once, barely able to contain their excitement.
 Delilah seemed positively giddy.
 I took it all in with growing irritation.

 “Did y’all see her try to cave my head in?
 Now that’s what I’m talking ’bout!
 We finally found a challenge,” crowed Delilah.